jhonjairo6230/ZemogaTest/README.md

 ```

 # FrontEnd
-This project was created used Angular framework and angular cli for run this project use the next instructions
+This project was created used Angular framework and angular cli if you want run this project use the next instructions
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build